Amazon’s Memorial Day sale has big discounts ahead of Prime Day

-Prime Day is coming soon…but you don’t need to wait until July to shop good sales on Amazon.
-The retailer has discounts on dozens of our favorite brands including Dyson and Hydro Flask, and you don’t need an Amazon Prime membership to get in on the savings.
-If you’re eyeing a new appliance, mattress or sheets set, now is a good time to buy, according to experts in our Memorial Day shopping guide.
+Prime Day is coming soon…but you don’t need to wait until July to get great deals from Amazon.
+The retailer's discounting dozens of products from our favorite brands including Dyson and Hydro Flask, and you don’t need an Amazon Prime membership to access Memorial Day deals.
+If you’re eyeing a new appliance, mattress or sheet set, now's a great time to buy, according to experts in our Memorial Day shopping guide.

-As a reporter for NBC Select, I’ve covered plenty of holiday sales and product deals over the years.
+As a reporter for NBC Select, I’ve covered numerous holiday sales and product deals over the years.
 At this point, I have a good eye for which discounts are worth your time, and which are commonplace — below are some of the former.

-I’ll update this list with new deals leading up to Memorial Day on May 27th.
-Prices and availability may change throughout the week.
+I’ll update this list with new deals as Memorial Day continues.
+Prices and availability may change throughout the day.

 The best Amazon Memorial Day 2024 deals to shop now